UHaider/UHaider.github.io/_posts/2018-09-03-Contributing-To-Package-Hub.md

     $ osc submitrequest openSUSE:Factory/cacti openSUSE:Backports:SLE-12
     {:.highlight}

+## Conclusion
-In this post I tried to summarize the steps involved in contributing to Factory project and Package Hub.
-I hope that after reading this blog post you have gained more understanding on how to contribute to Factory and Package Hub using Open Build Service.
+In this post I tried to summarize the steps involved in contributing to openSUSE:Factory project and SUSE Package Hub.
+I hope that after reading this blog post you have gained more understanding on how to contribute to Factory and SUSE Package Hub using Open Build Service.
 {:.justify-class}
+## Acknowledgements

+I thank [Linux Foundation](https://www.linuxfoundation.org/) for providing me with the opportunity to work on this great open source project.
+I also thank my mentor Wolfgang Engel from SUSE who guided and helped me in uderstanding the process.